-Community Diagnostic Hubs – Getting Ahead in the Funding Queue.
+Community Diagnostic Centre – Business Case to Get Ahead in the Funding Queue

 Lisa Lloyd – Health & Social Care Managing Consultant, Practicus